jimbraithwaite/jim/living-with-leukaemia/index.md

 The first successful transplant was performed in New York in the late 1950s.
 The transplant involved identical twins, one of whom had leukaemia.

 There are essentially two types of bone marrow transplant.
 The first, from a related (sibling) donor.
 The second, from an unrelated donor that is selected from a bone marrow register.
 The first is far more preferable as it carries much less risk.
 There's a rather depressing 25% chance any given sibling is a bone marrow match.
 Unfortunately my sister wasn't.
 My samples were punched into the bone marrow register, then I waited.
 Eventually I had news that they'd found a 'suitable' match.
-Suitable is key here, as an unrelated transplant is no cake walk.
+Suitable is key here, as an unrelated transplant is no walk in the park.

 A bone marrow transplant is a marathon, not a sprint.
 The entire process lasts months, followed by intense monitoring.